ComNets-Bremen/OPS/README.md

 Running the Model
 -----------------

-1. Create the node model, the network and an appropriate OMNeT++ parameter file to run the required simulations.
+1. Create the node model, the network, an appropriate OMNeT++ parameter file and other required parameter files to run the required simulations.
 Currently there are many samples of these 3 components.

-  - Node Model - Currently implemented node models are `KNode.ned` and `KHeraldNode.ned`
-  in the `src/` folder.
+  - Node Model - Currently implemented node model is `KUBMNode.ned` in the `src/` folder.
 IMPORTANT: If a new node model is created, remember to include the name of this model in the `expectedNodeTypes` parameter of the `KWirelessInterface` module
-  - Network - Currently created simulation networks are `OpsNetA.ned` and `OpsNetB.ned` in the `simulations/` folder
+  - Network - Currently created simulation network is `OpsNetE.ned` in the `simulations/` folder
-  - Parameter File - Currently created parameter files are `omnetpp.ini` and `omnetpp-herald.ini` in the `simulations/` folder
+  - OMNeT++ Parameter File - Currently available parameter file is `omnetpp-ubm.ini` in the `simulations/` folder
+  - Other Files - The 3 additional files required by the models are `locations.txt`, `events.txt`
+    and `properties.txt`.
+Make these files using the given samples `locations-sample.txt`, `events-sample.txt` and `properties-sample.txt` in the same folder (i.e. root folder of OPS)

 2. Modify the settings to point to the created OMNeT++ parameters in the previous step.